-Structure wise, the poem Ghazal consists of a sequence of two-line stanzas, which, in literary term, are known as couplets.
-While the two lines of the couplets don’t have any rhyming scheme, aside from first and last, the end of each couplet in the poem does, especially through the repetition of word “me” at the end of each second line.
+Structure-wise, the poem Ghazal consists of a sequence of two-line stanzas, which, in the literary term, are known as couplets.
+While the two lines of the couplets don’t have any rhyming scheme, aside from first and last, the end of each couplet in the poem does, especially through the repetition of the word “me” at the end of each second line.
 Thus, the poem Ghazal becomes cohesive in structure.
 Focus made on the word “me” shows that the described love in the poetry is unrequited.
-Moreover, each line of the poem consists of the same metre—pace.
+Moreover, each line of the poem consists of the same meter—pace.

 If I am the grass and you the breeze, blow through me.

 If I am the rose and you the bird, then woo me.